-

 • Ceramics, glass, coated metals

-• Glues, varnishes, barrier or intermediate layers
+• Adhesives, varnishes, barrier or intermediate coatings

 Links to specific analyses available on YesWeLab

-Determination of BADGE (Bisphenol A diglycidyl ether)
+BADGE (Bisphenol A diglycidyl ether) assay

-Determination of BFDGE (Bisphenol F diglycidyl ether)
+BFDGE (Bisphenol F diglycidyl ether) assay

-These targeted analyses can be integrated into a specific overall migration plan, depending on your materials and your end use.
+These targeted analyses can be integrated into a specific overall migration plan, depending on your materials and end use.

 YesWeLab support

-At YesWeLab , we help you ensure regulatory compliance and the health safety of your materials through a network of ISO 17025 accredited laboratories, specializing in migration analysis and material compliance.
+At YesWeLab , we help you ensure regulatory compliance and health safety of your materials through a network of ISO 17025 accredited laboratories, specializing in migration analysis and material compliance.

 We support you for: